 Unlike Google, which uses backlinks and other factors to evaluate rank, YouTube SEO requires optimising your channel, playlists, metadata, descriptions, and videos.
 You can optimise your videos for search both within and outside of YouTube.

-Once you’ve created beautiful, interesting, educational and entertaining content, you want people to see it.
+Once you’ve (or we’ve!) created beautiful, interesting, educational and entertaining content, you want people to see it.
 That’s when optimisation is key.
 If you can invest time and budget into creating a YouTube channel for your business, this can be one of your strategy’s most powerful and low-maintenance channels.

-YouTube… low maintenance?
+YouTube… low maintenance?!?

 Yes!
-Although creating video content is a highly skilled and time-intensive endeavour, it can be less time-intensive with the right system than Instagram.
+Although creating video content is a skilled and time-intensive endeavour, it can be less time-intensive with the right system than Instagram.
 That’s because channels like Instagram require a variety of content multiple times a week like Stories, Reels, graphics and photos.
-On Instagram content also has a very short lifespan.
+On Instagram, content also has a very short lifespan.
 Whereas on YouTube, you could comfortably post a video just twice a month and still have a highly influential presence.

 You can find this information by simply typing in your topic to the search bar and seeing what suggestions come up.
 So if I wanted to create a video on content marketing, I can do a quick search and below are the top search results.

 a) direct what videos you create to service the demand

 b) continue creating content that’s in line with your business but give it an angle relevant to the top searches

 c) ensure my titles and descriptions include some of these terms.